Tuesday, September 17, 2024

 It sounded like a joke, but it wasn’t a joke.
 Duke dropped the ball to take a swing.
 Biz blocked it with his left forearm, but Duke countered with a straight left into Biz’s face.
 He went down and Duke grabbed a bottle from the trash, smashing the dazed player on the head.
 The broken bottle was a deadly weapon now.

-Biz’s boys were standing with hands at their side.
+Biz’s boys stood with hands at their side.

 This wasn’t their fight.